-In this subsection, “Research” means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
+In this section, research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 (34 CFR 97.102(d)) Research is considered to involve human subjects when a researcher obtains information about a living individual through intervention or interaction with the individual or obtains personally identifiable private information about an individual.
-Some categories of research are exempt under the regulations, and the exemptions are in 34 CFR part 97.
+Some categories of research are exempt in accordance with 34 CFR part 97.

 (a) The contracting officer must insert the provision in 3452.224–71 (Notice about research activities involving human subjects) in any solicitation where a resultant contract will include, or is likely to include, research activities involving human subjects covered under 34 CFR part 97.

 (b) The contracting officer must insert the clause at 3452.224–72 (Research activities involving human subjects) in any solicitation that includes the provision in 3452.224–71 (Notice about research activities involving human subjects) and in any resultant contract.